lionelmace/ibmcloud-labs/labs/Lab CF - Create TODO web application/README.md

   $ cf api <Bluemix_endpoint>
   ```

-  Select your API endpoint based on the region where you created your app.
+  Select one of the Bluemix endpoint below based on the region where you created your app.
   * US: https://api.ng.bluemix.net
   * EU: https://api.eu-gb.bluemix.net
   * AU: https://api.au-syd.bluemix.net